lvaz/gedit3-custom-indent/README.md

 -------------------

-A plugin for gedit3 that allows to customize indentation settings for each language
+A plugin for gedit3 that allows to customize indentation settings for each language.
+This plugin does NOT work in gedit2.

 * Authors:
   * Leandro Vaz
-* Version: 0.0.1
+* Version: 0.1.0

 Installation
 ------------

-1. Download Custom Indent
+1. Download Custom Indent plugin
 2. Check if ~/.local/share/gedit/plugins/ directory exists.
 If not, create the missing directories.
 3. Copy the folder named customindent to ~/.local/share/gedit/plugins/